Dime museum: Baltimore

-In Baltimore, Maryland, Peale's Museum is credited as one of the first serious museums in the country.
+In Baltimore, Maryland, the Peale Museum is credited as one of the first dime museums in the country.
 This type of attraction was re-created in the American Dime Museum in 1999, which operated for eight years before closing permanently and auctioning off its exhibits in late February 2007.

 Boston

 Kimball's Museum and Austin & Stones Museum in Scollay Square were both well-known attractions, the former having a friendly connection to, and sometimes competition with, P. T. Barnum.
 Barnum and Moses Kimball even shared "Fee Gee Mermaids" on a regular basis.